CatX711/CatX711/README.md

 -- CatX711

+Update: Wow!
+I'm surprised people are still seeing this!
+Thanks for all the new followers :)
+However, I can't do much programming anymore, even behind the scenes, as I'm in the process of revising for some tests.
+I'll still check in often!

 ## How I started Programming and Various Stuff I've Done 💻

 I wrote my first lines of code when I was around 6/7.
 I can still remember my dad trying to teach me some very basic python.